jodi106/MultiTram_RL/README.md

 # Tram_RL

-OpenAI based RL-Environment to train PPO agents to learn how to energy efficiently control multiple tramways.
+OpenAI gym based RL-Environment to train PPO agents to learn how to energy efficiently control multiple tramways.
 This repository includes the follwoing:
 - MultiTram environment with multi-discrete action space MultiDiscrete([3]*n_trams)
 - Modified cleanRL PPO agent to account for multi-discrete action space.
 - Experiment Runner to run multiple PPO training runs in batches.